EladFirebolt/godocs/docs/Guides/security/sso/custom-sso.md

 - Users who were created through SSO will remain in your organization but will no longer be able to log in to Firebolt unless password-based login is enabled for them.
 You can enable this using the [ALTER LOGIN](../../../sql_reference/commands/access-control/alter-login.md) command.
 - All logins with `is_sso_provisioned=true` will automatically be updated to `sso_provisioned=false`.

-## Configure Firebolt to integrate with IdP
+## Configure Firebolt for custom IdP
 Once your Identity Provider(IdP) is configured, you can now configure Firebolt to integrate with your IdP.
-This can be done via the Firebolt UI, or via SQL.
+This can be done using either the Firebolt UI, or using SQL.

 ### Integrate with IdP using the UI
-1. To configure the Firebolt SSO integration via the UI, Navigate to **Configure > SSO** in Firebolt.
+1. To configure the Firebolt SSO integration using the UI, Navigate to **Configure > SSO** in Firebolt.
 2. Enter the following information:
 - ```Sign-on URL```: The URL provided by your SAML identity provider where Firebolt sends SAML requests.
 This URL is IdP-specific and is determined during the identity provider's configuration.